saltyorg/docs/docs/sandbox/apps/firefox.md

 While the tunnel is active, you can use a VNC client to access the GUI via the address `localhost:5900`.

-  [envs]: https://github.com/jlesage/docker-firefox#environment-variables "Head to the environment variables breakdown section of the project documentation"
+  [envs]: https://github.com/jlesage/docker-firefox#environment-variables "Access project Docker environment variables breakdown"